Thousands expected at March on Washington commemorations

 Thousands are expected at the steps of the Lincoln Memorial on Friday, where the Rev. Martin Luther King, Jr. delivered his historic “I Have A Dream” address, a vision of racial equality that remains elusive for millions of Americans.

-And they are gathering on the heels of yet another shooting by a white police officer of a Black man - this time, 29-year-old Jacob Blake in Kenosha, Wisconsin, last Sunday - sparking days of protests and violence that left two dead.
+And they are gathering on the heels of yet another shooting by a White police officer of a Black man — this time, 29-year-old Jacob Blake in Kenosha, Wisconsin, last Sunday — sparking days of protests and violence that left two dead.

 “We’ve got to create a different consciousness and a different climate in our nation,” said Martin Luther King III, a son of the late civil rights icon and co-convener of the march.